coly-technologies/coly-technologies.github.io/coly-api.md

 The Coly ME engine is provided in four simple steps.

-1. Create a person.
+1. Create a tenant.
-2. Distribute the link to the person for the assessment and profile.
+2. Distribute the link to the tenant for the assessment and profile.
-3. Create a group and assign persons to it.
+3. Create a group and assign tenants to it.
 4. Match.

 The API endpoints are documented in the same order as the user flow above.